sillen102/simba/README.md

 ## Authentication

-Simba provides built-in support for authentication of the handlers.

-It works by providing an authentication function signature respectively for Basic Auth, API Key Auth, and Bearer Token Auth.
+Simba provides built-in support for authentication of the handlers by providing an authentication function signature respectively for Basic Auth, API Key Auth, and Bearer Token Auth.
-The example below shows how to use API Key Auth.
-It works by you implementing a function that takes a context and an API key and returns a model of whatever authenticated model you have.
-It works by using generics so everything is type safe.
-In this case we expect a User model to be returned with an ID and a name.

-For Basic Auth and Bearer Token Auth the function signatures are slightly different.
+It uses generics so everything is type safe.

+Notice that the authFunc signature differs slightly between the different authentication methods.

-### Basic Auth
+#### Basic Auth
 ```go
 type User struct {
     ID   string